 Most of the time, the donor twin is smaller than the other twin at birth.
 The infant often has anemia, is dehydrated, and looks pale.

-The recipient twin is born larger, with redness too the skin, too much blood, and higher blood pressure.
+The recipient twin is born larger, with redness to the skin, too much blood, and a higher blood pressure.
 The twin that gets too much blood may develop cardiac failure because of the high blood volume.
 The infant may also need medicine to strengthen heart function.

 The unequal size of identical twins is referred to as discordant twins.

-This condition is usually diagnosed by ultrasound during pregnancy.
+This condition is most often diagnosed by ultrasound during pregnancy.

 After birth, the infants will receive the following tests: